-24. As in the past, under the auspices of the HLG-MOS several Expert group meetings in several substantive areas.
+27. As in the past, under the auspices of the HLG-MOS several Expert Meetings7 will be organized in several substantive areas.
 The focus is always on innovative developments and modernization.
 Another key output of these events is the identification of areas for future work and collaboration between countries.
-The target audience for these workshops includes senior and middle-level managers and they are organised by the UNECE secretariat in collaboration with expert Steering Committees.
+The target audience for these expert meetings includes senior and middle-level managers and they are organised by the UNECE secretariat in collaboration with expert Steering Committees.
 Due to the uncertainty with the Covid-19 pandemic, no meetings are planned for the first half of 2021.
 For the second half of 2021, the following physical meetings are being considered: